 The TAC is bound by ten privacy principles that outline how we manage your personal and health information in regards to your TAC claim.
 The principles apply to information in any form, including electronic or paper records, video or audio recordings and x-rays.
 These key privacy principles are explained below.

 For information regarding your privacy in relation to the use of the TAC website, please refer to our privacy statement.

 Principle 1 - How we collect information about you

 The TAC collects personal information and health information about you only if it is lawful to collect the information and relevant to our role.
-The main reason we collect information about you is to make decisions about your entitlements to services or to common law damages.
+The main reason we collect information about you is to make decisions about your entitlements to services or to common law compensation.

 Principle 2 - How we use and disclose your information

-The TAC uses and may disclose the personal information and health information we obtain if we need to make decisions about your entitlements to services or common law damages.
+The TAC uses and may disclose the personal information and health information we obtain if we need to make decisions about your entitlements to services or common law compensation.
 In all circumstances, the TAC would only use your personal information where it is lawful, reasonable and necessary.
 For example, we may use your information to contact you for feedback about our service.